zonay/public-ollama-finder/README.md

 ```

 ## Contributing

-We welcome contributions!
 Here's how you can help:
 1. Fork this repository
 2. Create a feature branch
 3. Submit a pull request